A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 The following airlines offer long-haul budget flights:

 Scoot – The Singapore-based budget airline has a good network covering south-east Asia and Australia.
-It also has flights to Athens and Berlin from Singapore.
+It also has flights to Athens and Vienna from Singapore.
 It uses Boeing 787 aircraft.
 Whilst base fares may be cheap, Scoot is well known for higher ancillary fees.

 An example RTW budget itinerary would be: